cmdlabs/cmd-tf-aws-ec2/README.md

 - Create/Attach a Security Group
 - Create/Attach an IAM Role (Only simple Action/Resource based policies are supported by Create.
 If you need more advanced features like Conditions you can create the role externally and attach it to the instance)
 - Create/Attach an Elastic IP
-- Create/Attach an EC2 KeyPair (Private Key is stored in SSM)
+- Create/Attach an EC2 KeyPair (Private Key is stored in SSM Paramater Store)
 - AutoRecovery Cloudwatch Alarms with SNS support
 - Tags